nanobox-io/nanobox-engine-python/doc/advanced-python-config.md

 ---

 ##### `gunicorn_max_requests_jitter`
 The maximum jitter to add to the max-requests setting.
-More details are available in the [Official Gunicorn Documentation](https://gunicorn-docs.readthedocs.org/en/19.3/settings.html#max-requests-jitter).
+More details are available in the [Official Gunicorn `max_requests_jitter` Documentation](https://gunicorn-docs.readthedocs.org/en/19.3/settings.html#max-requests-jitter).
 ```yaml
 build:
   gunicorn_max_requests_jitter: 128